rssh/scala-gopher/README.md

 I.e. we saw that Transputer is similar to Actor with the following difference:
  When Actor provides reaction to incoming messages from the mailbox and sending signals to other actors, Transputers provide processing of incoming messages from input ports and sending outcoming messages to output ports.
 When operations inside Actor must not be blocked, operations inside Transputer can wait.

-Transformers are build hierarchically with help of 3 operations:
+Transformers are build hierarchically with the help of 3 operations:

  * select  (logic is execution of a select statement )
  * parallel combination  (logic is parallel execution of parts)
- * replication           (logic is parallel execution of a set of identical transformers.)
+ * replication           (logic is a parallel execution of a set of identical transformers.)

 ### Select transputer